 Built in the mid-1800s, Fort Zachary Taylor is Florida’s southernmost state park.
 Guided tours are offered daily and are a great way to learn more about the history of Key West.
 Known by the locals as “Fort Zach”, this natural Key West beach, with its mild currents, is a favorite for swimming and snorkeling and is considered one of the best locales for beach scuba diving in the Florida Keys.
 Fort Zachary Taylor also offers great saltwater fishing, spots for afternoon picnicking, and two nature trails where you have the chance to spot rare and exotic birds who call Key West home.

 NAS Key West Truman Annex Beach

 Offering remarkable sunset views, this is one of our favorite Key West beaches!
 Warm sand and covered picnic areas make for a great escape.
 Grassy areas, a playground, a snack bar, and easy shower access also make this a great family beach.

-Located in the heart of Old Key West, South Beach is the place to relax, Florida Keys style.
-With endless ocean views and a beachside bar, you’ll find true relaxation here at South Beach.
+Not to be confused the South Beach in Miami, this version is located in the heart of Old Key West.
+South Beach is the place to relax, Florida Keys style.
+With endless ocean views and a beachside bar, you’ll find true relaxation at South Beach.
 Home of the famous Southernmost Marker Buoy, you’ll want to snap a selfie before you kick off your flip-flops and lay in the sand, soaking up the Florida sun.
 Leave your cares and your tan lines behind, as tops are optional at this Key West beach.